Commodoreprime/rsyncmap/README.md

 Syntax: `FROM => TO`.

-If FROM is not specified it will assume same directory as .syncmap Therefore, `=> 'New Directory'` is equivilant to: `. => 'New Directory'`.
+If FROM is not specified it will assume same directory as .syncmap therefore, `=> 'New Directory'` is equivilant to: `. => 'New Directory'` which is also equivilant to `* => 'New Directory'`.

-If TO is not specified it will assume the same directory name as FROM therefore if FROM is also not specified it acts the same as if there was no .syncmap file in the first place (or if it was empty) (a direct mapping from the FROM base directory to the TO base directory).
+If TO is not specified it will assume the same directory name as FROM therefore if FROM is also not specified it acts the same as if there was no .syncmap file in the first place (or if it was empty).
+A direct mapping from the FROM base directory to the TO base directory.

-If FROM is a file and TO is a directory, unless TO is also a file name, FROM will be placed in the TO directory with the same file name, also, if TO is a file and FROM is a directory then TO is written into as if it were a directory.
+If FROM is a file and TO is a directory, FROM will be placed in the TO directory with the same file name, also, if TO is a file and FROM is a directory then TO is written into as if it were a directory.

 Glob syntax can be used but only on the FROM side.